rjkviegas/battle/README.md

 As Player 1,
 So I can see how close I am to winning
 I want to see Player 2's Hit Points

+As Player 1,
+So I can win a game of Battle,
+I want to attack Player 2, and I want to get a confirmation

+As Player 1,
+So I can start to win a game of Battle,
+I want my attack to reduce Player 2's HP
 ```